sprenkamp/LLM_propaganda_detection/README.md

-### EMNLP Submission 2023: Large Language Models for Propaganda Detection
+### Large Language Models for Propaganda Detection

 This repository demonstrates how to reproduce the results of our paper: Large Language Models for Propaganda Detection.